rameshy777/fabzero/mdfiles/3D-Design.md

 Now open the file using 3DXWOX

-Save the file with extesion .gcode.
-Export to mediadrive.
+Save the file with extension .gcode, Export to media drive.

 Go to the 3D printer, mount the drive and print.